 - Decline of the middle class

 - high youth unemployment

 The quality and variety of productive jobs is much larger in a broad-based, sustainable economy.
 Growth-at-any-cost comes with booms and busts while a sustainable economy offers high quality, stable jobs in the long term.

-Canada needs to change its focus from the pursuit of simple growth to the development of our human resources.
+Canada needs to change its focus from the pursuit of continued growth to investing in our people.
 We need to produce a more equal society with declining numbers of working poor and a more extensive social safety net underwritten by fiscal balance.
-We need to be clear that the size of the commercial economy no longer constitutes the common or future good.
+We need to be clear that the welfare of our citizens and the health of our environment, rather than the size of the commercial economy, are what constitute the common good.